INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/Introduction To Industry 4.0 And Industrial Internet Of Things/week 0/RERADME.md

-# Introduction To Industry 4.0 And Industrial Internet Of Things - Assignment 0
+# Introduction To Industry 4.0 And Industrial Internet Of Things - Week 0 Assignment

 Welcome to the *Introduction To Industry 4.0 And Industrial Internet Of Things*.
 Below are the questions, options, and answers.
 Let’s dive in!